alexand7u/book/how-to-write-beautiful-code.md

       return "Unknown";
 }
 ```
-Simple enough, the code itself is readable enough to not many comments, though spacing can go a long way:
+Simple enough, the code itself is readable enough to not have many comments, though spacing can go a long way:
 ```
 // Convert the 0-2 values of port's status to readable words string checkStatus(int bay, char n) {